18 January 2022

 The specialist will evaluate the characteristics of each individual and the severity of their symptoms.
 This assessment is used to decide whether to treat the symptoms of the urge or stress type incontinence first.
 Alternatively, sometimes both sets of symptoms are treated from the beginning.

 This is a simple, painless technique that uses some sensors to register the activity of muscles located inside the vagina and the abdominal region.
-While performing pelvic floor muscle exercises, the sensors provide a series of visual and/or audio signals that tell us whether you are doing the exercises correctly.
+While performing pelvic floor muscle exercises, the sensors provide a series of visual and/or audio signals that tell us whether you are doing the contraction and relaxation the exercises correctly.
 The test also checks whether other muscle groups are stopping the pelvic floor muscles from contracting efficiently.

 All of this information helps us understand how the muscles are performing when they contract and hence we can modify any exercises performed incorrectly.